Tactical team in a small boat during an amphibious insertion, illustrating the strength-endurance demands of maritime operations

-Strength-Endurance for Amphibious Tactical Operations | Combat Fitness
+Strength-Endurance Training for Amphibious Operations

-Amphibious operations sit at a physiological intersection that most training programs don't address directly.
+Amphibious operations sit at a strength-endurance intersection that most training programs don't address directly.
 They require the aerobic endurance of sustained aquatic movement, the explosive strength of tactical action, the load-bearing capacity of land-based operations, and the ability to transition rapidly between these demands, often with minimal recovery between phases.

 Strength-endurance, the capacity to produce meaningful force output repeatedly over extended duration, is the specific physical quality that ties these demands together.
 It is neither pure strength nor pure endurance.
 It is the overlap zone: the ability to sustain strength expression across an operational timeline that exceeds the ATP-CP and glycolytic energy systems that pure strength relies on.
 CF-ONE amphibious operator programs are built around developing exactly this overlap quality, not strength and endurance in isolation, but the hybrid capacity that amphibious operations specifically demand.